 Volume controls the level of the signal, or how loud it is.

 Equalization controls, often referred to as tone, control a section of the frequency spectrum.
 A control simply labelled: tone, generally changes both low and high-end frequencies.
-Many of the best guitar pedals come with controls that only effect certain parts of the spectrum, like the mids or high-end (these controls are also generally labeled as the frequency they control).
+Many of the best guitar pedals come with EQ controls that only affect certain parts of the spectrum, like the mids or high-end (these controls are also generally labeled as the frequency they control).

 Ease of Use

-Overdrive pedals may not seem complicated at first glance, but believe it or not they can be a bit hard to work with depending on your gear and the controls on your pedal.
+The guitar overdrive pedals may not seem complicated at first glance, but believe it or not they can be a bit hard to work with depending on your gear and the controls on your pedal.

 Some pedals have so many controls that it can be hard to dial in a good sound, or the controls they do have can be counterintuitive.
 But those that can tweak complex OD pedals like the LA Lady Overdrive are pleased with the result.